 Ever needed to put something away until later?
 Imagine a safe sitting in your house, where there’s no keyhole or combination wheel.
 Just a timer.

-Best for sinful deserts, video games, and credit cards.
+Best for sinful desserts, video games, and credit cards.
 You already know how it works.

 “Bullet” might bring to mind bullets from a pistol or rifle, but we’re actually talking about the kind used in note-taking.
 The Bullet Journal site demonstrates the system as you scroll through it, making it incredibly easy to learn and pick up.